-The Meteorological services in the South-West Indian Ocean region will use the name from the list of names already designated to identify that tropical storm until it moves out of the area, becomes an extra-tropical storm, or ceases to qualify as a moderate tropical storm.

-In the latter cases the storm will continue to bear the attributed name preceded by an EX in all bulletins associated with the storm.
+Meteorological services in the South-West Indian Ocean will use exclusively the designated name to identify that tropical storm until it moves out of the area, becomes a post-tropical or extra-tropical depression or, having weakened, ceases to qualify as a moderate tropical storm, in which case the storm will continue to bear the given name preceded by EX in all bulletins associated with the disturbance.

-The above arrangement relates only to the identification of tropical cyclone by use of names and does not imply a restriction on tropical cyclone warnings which shall be issued in accordance with provisions of chapter V for named and unnamed tropical cyclones.
+The procedure described above concerns exclusively the naming of tropical storms and does not imply any restriction with regard to tropical cyclone warnings, which shall be broadcast in accordance with the provision of chapter 5 applicable to both named cyclones and unnamed disturbances.

-^{} The term "Sub-regional Tropical Cyclone Advisory Centre" is agreed upon by the RA I Tropical Cyclone Committee for use within the South-West Indian Ocean region by its
+^{} The term "Sub-regional Tropical Cyclone Advisory Centre" is agreed upon by the RA I Tropical Cyclone Committee for use within the South-West Indian Ocean region by its Members.

-Members.
 It has not been adopted by Regional Association I or by any other WMO constituent body.